- Richmond Rent Program

-In addition, while keeping in mind the above information, to apply the 2022 Annual General Adjustment rent increase of up to 5.2%, Landlords must comply with State law requirements and file a notice of rent increase with the Rent Board within ten (10) business days after service on the Tenant, in accordance with Regulation 603.
+In addition, while keeping in mind the above information, to apply the 2022 Annual General Adjustment rent increase of 3.0%, Landlords must comply with State law requirements and file a notice of rent increase with the Rent Board within ten (10) business days after service on the Tenant in accordance with Regulation 603.

 Rent Board Receive 2019-2020 and 2020-2021 Rent Program Annual Report